Scottish Parliament election results

 There are different processes to apply for a proxy vote for:

-To apply to vote by post in a Scottish Parliamentary or local council election, you need to download an application form from the Electoral Commission website.
+To apply to vote by proxy in a Scottish Parliamentary or local council election, you need to download an application form from the Electoral Commission website.

 You do not need to include your National Insurance number on the form.